Textual Authority in Classical Indian Thought: Ramanuja and the Vishnu Purana

 Hindu Studies | History of Religions of Eastern Origins

 Adluri, Sucharita, "Textual Authority in Classical Indian Thought: Ramanuja and the Vishnu Purana" (2015).
-Philosophy & Comparative Religion Department Books.
+Philosophy and Religious Studies Department Books.
 3.